alejandro5042/azdo-userscripts/README.md

 ![Checkboxes in the PR files tree](static/file-checkboxes.png)

-> Note: ni.visualstudio.com checkbox data is separate from dev.azure.com/ni checkbox data
+> Note: awesome.visualstudio.com checkbox data is separate from dev.azure.com/awesome checkbox data.

 You can now select the base update to compare against with the base update selector: